Blood conservation

 Before and after an operation, restricting phlebotomy to essential tests only and taking smaller samples (microsampling) can limit the amount of non-surgical blood loss.

-Preoperative autologous donation (PAD):
+Preoperative autologous blood collection:

 Intraoperative blood conservation techniques